GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 ### General description

 Remora uses a Service Account to run workflows on a schedule (for example, every two weeks).
 Those workflows interact with the Recommendar API to discover unused projects in the organization.
-Workflows then identify the owners of those projects and send them an notification.
+Workflows then identify the owners of those projects and send them a notification.

 Remora sends an email every time it runs, up to a maximum of three emails for any given project.